What do we offer?

 It involves soft, long, kneading strokes and light, rhythmic, tapping strokes on the topmost layers of muscles.
 It is also combined with the movement of the joints.
 By relieving muscle tension, Swedish therapy can be both relaxing and energizing.

-Form of manual therapy corrects pain and dysfunction by treating trigger points, muscle adhesions, and fascial (connective tissue) patterns.
+A manual therapy helps correct pain and dysfunction by treating trigger points, muscle adhesions, and fascial (connective tissue) patterns.

 Deep Tissue Massage